AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-initial_condition_aspects-05:

 5. With respect to dynamic semantics, specifying a given expression as the Initial_Condition aspect of a package is equivalent to specifying that expression as the argument of an Assert pragma occurring at the end of the (possibly implicit) statement list of the (possibly implicit) body of the package.
-[This equivalence includes all interactions with pragma Assertion_Policy.
-This equivalence does not extend to matters of static semantics, such as name resolution.]
+[This equivalence includes all interactions with pragma Assertion_Policy but does not extend to matters of static semantics, such as name resolution.]
 An Initial_Condition expression does not cause freezing until the point where it is evaluated [, at which point everything that it might freeze has already been frozen].

    .. ifconfig:: Display_Trace_Units